Arts Educational Schools: Chiswick School of Art

 The arts and crafts architect Maurice Bingham Adams designed the Chiswick School of Art as part of the Bedford Park Garden Suburb's community focus on the site on Bath Road in 1881.
-It was destroyed by a V-1 flying bomb in 1944.
 The school was meant to provide the estate with a feeling of community.
 It taught classes such as "Freehand drawing in all its branches, practical Geometry and perspective, pottery and tile painting, design for decorative purposes – as in Wall-papers, Furniture, Metalwork, Stained Glass".
 The school was depicted by Thomas Erat Harrison in an 1882 book Bedford Park, celebrating the then-fashionable garden suburb.
+The Chiswick School of Art building was destroyed by a V-1 flying bomb in 1944.

 Academics

 Day School and Sixth Form

 The Day School and Sixth Form cater to students aged 11 to 18.
 Students are required to study mainstream subjects, in preparation for the GCSE and A-Levels, alongside their performing arts pursuits.
 Besides the A-Levels pathway, Sixth Form students have an option to complete a BTEC Extended Diploma in a performing arts discipline.

-In 2015 the school was rated "Outstanding" by Ofsted.
+In 2015, the school was rated "Outstanding" by Ofsted.
 In 2019 it ranked second in the borough for percentage of pupils passing five or more GCSEs at A*-C.